Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Optimization Fundamentals

 which is applied iteratively for $k=0,1,2,\ldots$.
 Here, $\mu_k$ is referred to as the {\em step size} or the {\em learning rate}, which controls the magnitude of the update at iteration $k$.

 In optimization problems where the objective function can be decomposed into the sum of two functions, $g(\cdot)+h(\cdot)$, with $g(\cdot)$ smooth and $h(\cdot)$ possibly nonsmooth, a widely-used descent method is based on {\em proximal gradient descent}.
-At each iteration $k$, this method updates $\Label^{(k)}$ by locally approximating the smooth term $g(\cdot)$ via its second-order Taylor series expansion, where the Hessian matrix is approximated as $\frac{1}{\mu_k}\myMat{I}$ for some step size $\mu_k \geq 0$.
-This representation leads to the iterative update rule
+At each iteration $k$, this method updates $\Label^{(k)}$ by locally approximating the smooth term $g(\cdot)$ with a quadratic upper bound (which can be interpreted as a second-order Taylor approximation with a scaled identity Hessian surrogate), leading to the iterative update rule